Growing Roses and Strawberries Together

 Published: March 31, 2021.

 Both roses and strawberries prefer fertile, loamy soil, rich in organic matter, moist soil, but it must drain well.
-When preparing the soil, feel free to add plenty of aged manure, compost and humus.
-Also, feel free to add balanced NPK fertilizer (10-10-10, 5-10-10 etc) rich in microelements, preferably with gradual release of nutrients.
-Too much nitrogen should be avoided - plants will grow vigorously, but will be general weak and prone to diseases and pests.
+When preparing the soil, feel free to add plenty of aged manure, compost, and humus.
+Also, feel free to add balanced NPK fertilizer (10-10-10, 5-10-10, etc) rich in microelements, preferably with gradual release of nutrients.
+Too much nitrogen should be avoided - plants will grow vigorously but will be generally weak and prone to diseases and pests.

 Periodic supplementation is required to keep these 'heavy feeders' happy, so feel free to add some NPK fertilizer on a monthly basis.

-Roses and strawberries prefer positions with full sun - minimum of 6 hours of full sun is required for good growth.
-Roses can make strong shadows when grown dense, so when growing roses and strawberries together don't choose small/miniature roses, but larger shrub sized varieties and prune shrubs regularly - this will benefit both to the strawberries (more sun) and roses (well aerated shrub, less problems with pests and diseases).
+Roses and strawberries prefer positions with full sun - a minimum of 6 hours of full sun is required for good growth.
+Roses can make strong shadows when grown dense, so when growing roses and strawberries together don't choose small/miniature roses, but larger shrub sized varieties and prune shrubs regularly - this will benefit both the strawberries (more sun) and roses (well-aerated shrub, less problems with pests and diseases).

 Growing roses and strawberries together also has some drawbacks and issues, for example:

 - roses prefer soil with a pH between 6 and 6.8, preferably around 6.4 - 6.5.
 Strawberries like soil with pH between 5.5 and 6.5, preferably around 6.2 - 6.3.
 Both values are rather close - both plants prefer slightly acidic soil, with strawberries preferring more acidic soil.
 Getting pH so accurately can be hard, but keep in mind that larger roses have deeper roots than common strawberries and if required, keep the upper layer of the soil more acidic (pH around 6.2) and the lower layer less acidic (pH around 6.5).